valentin6969/labPython3/README.md

 # labPython3
-just to show what i have already learned in class.
+just to show what i have already learned in class (switch between the branches)